-VXD002 is Viravaxx’s unique diagnostic test for antibody responses in patients to rhinovirus infection and will be the first “blood test” for the “common cold virus” worldwide.
+VXD002 is Viravaxx’s unique diagnostic test for antibody responses in patients with rhinovirus infection and has the potential to become the first “blood test” for the common cold virus worldwide.
 Currently under development, the test is aimed at the research market.

 A serological rhinovirus test will help clinical researchers to better understand the clinical relevance of productive rhinovirus infection (serotypes RV-A, RV-B or RV-C) in patients with serious lung disease.
 It has already been demonstrated that the natural immune response to rhinovirus is misdirected to parts of the virus which do not block its infectivity.
 That is one reason why children and adults can catch multiple “colds” each and every year.
 A serological rhinovirus test such as VXD002 will also highlight the most clinically relevant rhinovirus strains in circulation, further supporting development of rhinovirus vaccines by Viravaxx.